niklasf/field_label_plurals/README.txt

 -- SUMMARY --

-Field label numerus allows you to select different field labels for singular and plural, depending on the number of field values.
+Field label plurals allows you to select different field labels for singular and plural, depending on the number of field values.

 Project page: